Eugene-Mbayire/The_code_commiters/README.md

   INTO sales_data VALUES (20, TO_DATE('2024-04-10', 'YYYY-MM-DD'), 120, 'Toaster', 'Appliances', 'West', 4, 'Lisa Davis', 2, 45.00, 90.00)
 SELECT * FROM dual;
 ```

+This SQL block is inserting multiple rows of data into the sales_data table.
+Each row represents a sales transaction with various attributes such as transaction ID, sale date, product details, salesperson information, and sale amount.
+The INSERT ALL statement allows for inserting multiple rows in a single command, which is efficient for bulk data insertion.
 ![alt text](<2.inserting_data.png>)

 <h3> Compare Values with Previous or Next Records using LAG() and LEAD() </h3>